snowplow-archive/snowplow.github.com/_posts/2014-xx-xx-snowplow-0.9.9-released-with-campaign-attribution-enrichment.md

 <h2><a name="hadoop-enrich">5.
 Hadoop Enrich fixes and enhancements</a></h2>

-0.9.9 fixes a bug in how Snowplow's Hadoop Enrich process validates an incoming (i.e. tracker-generated) `event_id` [UUID][uuid-spec].
+0.9.9 fixes a bug in how Snowplow's Hadoop Enrichment process validates an incoming (i.e. tracker-generated) `event_id` [UUID][uuid-spec].
 According to the specification, UUIDs with capital letters are valid on read.
 This release fixes the bug by downcasing all incoming UUIDs.

 This release also now supports trackers sending in the original client's useragent with the `&ua=` parameter in the [Snowplow Tracker Protocol] [snowplow-tp].
 This is useful for situations where your tracker does not reflect the true source of the event (e.g. the Ruby Tracker reporting a user's checkout event in Rails).

-Finally, the Hadoop Enrich process introduces some more robust handling of numeric field validation ([#570] [issue-570] and [#1062] [issue-1062]).
+Finally, this version of the Hadoop Enrichment process introduces some more robust handling of numeric field validation ([#570] [issue-570] and [#1062] [issue-1062]).

 <h2><a name="upgrading">6.
 Upgrading</a></h2>